New Zealand Investor visas

 |Investment Period||Three years||Four Years|

-438 days in NZ over the entire four-year investment period if investing more than 25% into growth investments
+438 days in NZ over the entire four-year investment period if investing more than 25% in 'growth investments'

 Family: Same as Principal applicant or can pre-purchase ESOL tuition